-3 &quot;Economic Impacts of Climate Change on Cape Cod, Technical Report" by Eastern Research Group, Inc., and Synapse Energy Economics, Inc. [insert link]
+3 &quot;Economic Impacts of Climate Change on Cape Cod, Technical Report" by Eastern Research Group, Inc., and Synapse Energy Economics, Inc. [insert link] competitive advantages over native species, allowing invasive species to monopolize natural communities, displace native species, and cause widespread economic and environmental damage.
+Warmer temperatures also contribute to more frequent and intense harmful algal blooms in freshwater and marine environments, endangering human health, the environment, and economies.
 In agricultural systems, while rising temperatures will lengthen the growing season, key crops such as cranberries may disappear due to their dependence on specific temperature regimes and other climate-related factors.
-4 The most economically valuable crop in Massachusetts is the cranberry, and Cape Cod's climate and geology has historically provided ideal conditions for cranberries to grow.5 They are native to the region and represent an important part of Cape Cod's history, culture, and economy.
+The most economically valuable crop in Massachusetts is the cranberry, and Cape Cod's climate and geology has historically provided ideal conditions for cranberries to grow.
+They are native to the region and represent an important part of Cape Cod's history, culture, and economy.
 As of May 2013, 127 cranberry bogs covered over 1,200 acres on Cape Cod.
 These cranberry bogs collectively produce \$6.3 million in revenue per year.
-Climate change puts this multimillion-dollar sector of the economy at risk, threatening the livelihoods of many county residents.6
+Climate change puts this multimillion-dollar sector of the economy at risk, threatening the livelihoods of many county residents.
+4 "2020 Update Mtg: Climate Change Trends and Their Effects on Ecosystems" by Stephen Smith: https://scholarworks.umass.edu/cranberry\extension/300/ 6 "Economic Impacts of Climate Change on Cape Cod, Technical Report" by Eastern Research Group, Inc., and Synapse Energy Economics, Inc. USDA 2019 State Agriculture Overview for Massachusetts, 2020 MARINE HEATWAVES

-MARINE HEATWAVES